-When the vehicle is turned on, the light will perform a circuit check (come on for a few seconds and then go off).

-If the warning light remains on after confirming that the oil level is correct (page 6-10), have a Yamaha dealer check the vehicle.
+When the vehicle is turned on, this light will come on for a few seconds and then go off.
+If the light does not come on, or if the light remains on after confirming that the oil level is correct (see page 6-10), have a Yamaha dealer check the vehicle.